Battles Lines Drawn Over Planned Parenthood - Information Press

 Organized by Robyn Berry, a member of the SLO Women’s March team, word spread quickly.
 It was reported that 800 people gathered at Emerson Park to join the march and show their support.

-As with the Women’s March, supporters were greeted with action items: write a postcard, make a call to your senator, donate to save Planned Parenthood, take a picture and send it to your friends, and sign up to march to the SLO Planned Parenthood clinc.
-In a short rally Congressman Salud Carbajal came to confirm his support for Planned Parenthood.
-Then until 3:00 pm supporters, in shifts of 50 marchers at a time, began their hourly shift to stand in front of Planned Parenthood to demonstrate their support.
-Supporter stood quietly while protesters attempted to change their minds.
+As with the Women’s March, supporters were greeted with action items: write a postcard, make a call to your senator, donate to save Planned Parenthood, take a picture and send it to your friends, and sign up to march to the SLO Planned Parenthood clinic.
+In a short rally Congressman Salud Carbajal confirmed his support for Planned Parenthood.
+Then until 3:00 pm supporters, in shifts of 50 at a time, marched to Planned Parenthood where they took hourly shifts to demonstrate their support.

+As supporters of Planned Parenthood stood quietly with signs PP protesters attempted to change their minds with their own signs and shouting anti-abortion statements across the street.
+A few protesters crossed the street to face off with supporters who remained silent and united.
+Both sides remained committed to their resolve.